Teaching the Past in the Present

 Coolies redresses this visual absence.
 Soentpiet’s beautiful painting reimagines this scene from the perspective of Wong and Shek, who share in the pride in this accomplishment.
 The image literally reframes and recenters the story of the transcontinental railroad, so that it is about the people whose labor was crucial to the project, and their bonds of family and affection.

 As a last note, I appreciate how Coolies quietly addresses the history of the word “coolies.”
 Cooly or coolie was a commonly used word in the 19th century to refer to low-wage workers from Asia, and it had an insulting, derogatory connotation.
 The book sidesteps the major legal discrimination leveled at Chinese between the 1860s and the 1940s, though it makes clear that Chinese workers were looked down upon by many in the United States.
 Yin introduces the term “coolies,” but never uses it as part of the narration.
-Instead, Shek and Wong are called by names and their peers are collectively called “workers.”
+Instead, Shek and Wong are called by their proper names and their peers are collectively called “workers.”
 Coolie is also never used as a self-identification by Shek or Wong.
 In fact, it’s only ever used by the white labor bosses when they make demands on the workers.
 This is an analysis that older elementary students could probably make on their own with appropriate prompting.

 The past can indeed seem like a foreign country, especially to young people who have little connection to the topics or groups they are studying.
 By offering young people only snapshots of the past without an anchor in the present we risk essentializing and stereotyping, particularly when we present histories of people of color.
 If Yin had tried to tell the story of Chinese workers without framing the story in the present, students might come away thinking that all Chinese are or were “coolies.”
 But the framing device prompts us to ask how Chinese Americans moved from being reviled workers in the 1860s to being an ethnic middle class in the 1990s.
 Though there is a lot of history between these two points in time, the book suggests that people like Shek and Wong were active agents in creating the stories that link the past and present.
 We need to offer young people tools to analyze not only how things were different in the past, but how things changed.
 When we teach them about inequality and prejudice and difference in the past, it’s worthwhile to take the time to meditate on how, why, and whether things are different now.
 What changed?
 How did it change?
 If people did not like how they were treated in the past what kinds of action were they able to take to make change?
 What has not changed?
 Why not?
 Whose story is being told when we study history?
 Whose story is not being told?
 And how can people here and now use the past to imagine more equitable futures for their families and communities?